coffeencoke/coffeencoke.github.io/Development Resources/Software Programming Resources.md

 ## Languages

-* My primary language is Ruby
+* My primary languages are Ruby, Javascript, and Java.
-* My secondary language is Javascript
-* Wanting to become proficient in java and python
+* Wanting to become proficient in functional programming languages like Go, Clojure, and Scala.
-* I would like to dabble more in Go, and C.

 {% include footer.md %}